andrevidela/Research-report/Thesis/index.md

 main = pure ()
 ```

-Takes 0.3 seconds to run despite doing nothing, this time is the startup time and can go up to 0.3 seconds.
+Takes 0.3 seconds to run despite doing nothing.
 Therefore, we expect more accurate results with less standard deviation and an average of about 0.3 seconds shorter.

 #### Fibonacci without startup time

-In order to remove the startup time, we are going to change the emitted bytecode to wrap our main function inside a time-measuring function `(time …)`[^24].
+To remove the startup time, we are going to change the emitted bytecode to wrap our main function inside a time-measuring function `(time …)`[^24].
 Since the timer won't start until the program is ready to run the startup time will be eliminated.
 Running our empty program we get the following (expected) result:

 ```
 > 0.000000000s elapsed cpu time